Joseph Valentine Grimstead

 M, #2233, b.
 8 December 1904, d.
 18 November 1976

-Christopher Addison, 2nd Viscount Addison was born on 8 December 1904.1 He was the son of Sir Christopher Addison, 1st Viscount Addison and Isobel Mackinnon Gray.1 He married Brigit Helen Christine Williams, daughter of Ernest Edwin Williams, on 10 September 1928.1 He died on 18 November 1976 at age 71, without male issue.2
+Christopher Addison, 2nd Viscount Addison was born on 8 December 1904.1 He was the son of Christopher Addison, 1st Viscount Addison and Isobel Mackinnon Gray.1 He married Brigit Helen Christine Williams, daughter of Ernest Edwin Williams, on 10 September 1928.1 He died on 18 November 1976 at age 71, without male issue.2

-Christopher Addison, 2nd Viscount Addison was educated.2 He was educated.2 He gained the rank of Major in the service of the South Staffordshire Regiment.2 He fought in the Second World War.2 He was a stockbroker.1 He succeeded to the title of 2nd Viscount Addison, of Stallingborough, co.
-Lincoln [U.K., 1945] on 11 December 1951.2 He succeeded to the title of 2nd Baron Addison, of Stallingborough, co.
+He was educated at University College School, Hampstead, London, EnglandG.2 He was educated at Newton College, Newton Abbot, Devon, EnglandG.2 He gained the rank of Major in the South Staffordshire Regiment.2 He fought in the Second World War.2 He was a stockbroker.1 He succeeded as the 2nd Viscount Addison, of Stallingborough, co.
+Lincoln [U.K., 1945] on 11 December 1951.2 He succeeded as the 2nd Baron Addison, of Stallingborough, co.
 Lincoln [U.K., 1937] on 11 December 1951.

 Children of Christopher Addison, 2nd Viscount Addison and Brigit Helen Christine Williams